-92. Canada breached the Class Members' rights to culture and language (whether or not as Indigenous rights); breached its fiduciary, constitutional, statutory obligations to the Class; was negligent, breached international conventions and covenants and other international law and constituted a civil fault in Quebec.
+92.93.
+Canada breached the Class Members' rights to culture, religion, spirituality, and language (whether or not as IndigenousAboriginal rights); breached its fiduciary, constitutional, and statutory obligations to the Class; was negligent, breached international conventions and covenants and other international law and constituted a civil fault in Quebec.
 The Impugned Conduct, having been found by the Tribunal to have been "wilful", "reckless" and "of the worst kind", was so egregious that punitive and exemplary damages should be awarded.

-A. Indigenous Rights to Culture and Language
+E.A.
+Indigenous Aboriginal Rights to Culture and Language

-93. The communal cultural, traditional, and linguistic rights of the plaintiff nations and other Class Members are rights as a matter of common law, civil law, under international law binding on Canada, and also form part of their constitutionally protected Indigenous rights.

-94. Separate and apart from individual rights, these rights belong to First Nations as nations.

-95. Section 35(1) of the Constitution Act, 1982 constitutionalized existing Indigenous rights: "The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed."
-Canada's Constitution does not define Indigenous rights under section 35, but these Indigenous rights have been recognized to include cultural and social rights, and rights associated with and dependent on land rights and the right not to be separated from First Nations lands.

-96. Indigenous rights are collective rights of distinctive Indigenous societies flowing from their status as the original peoples of Canada.
+- 93.94.
+The communal cultural, traditional, religious, spiritual, and linguistic rights of the plaintiff nations and other Class Members are rights as a matter of common law, civil law, under international law binding on Canada, and also form part of their constitutionally protected Indigenous Aboriginal and Charter rights. - 94.95.
+Separate and apart from individual rights, these rights belong to First Nations as nations. - Indigenous Aboriginal rights: "The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed."
+Canada's Constitution does not define Indigenous Aboriginal rights under section 35, but these Indigenous Aboriginal rights have been recognized to include cultural and social rights, and rights associated with and dependent on land rights and the right not to be separated from First Nations lands. - 96.97.
+Indigenous Aboriginal rights are collective rights of distinctive Indigenous societies flowing from their status as the original peoples of Canada.
 These rights are founded on the fact of the prior occupation of what is now Canada by Indigenous societies before Europeans arrived.
 After contact, Indigenous interests and customary laws were presumed to survive the assertion of sovereignty, as part of the law of Canada.

-97. While any individual member of a First Nation enjoying an Indigenous right can take advantage of that right, the right itself belongs to the nation as a whole.

-98. One necessary corollary to Indigenous rights to culture and language is recognizing their sovereign right to self-government in relation to child and family services.
-This is so because this jurisdiction is essential to the cultural, traditional, and linguistic security and survival of each First Nation in the Class.

-99. Furthermore, the right to language and culture includes a right for each nation to pass its language and culture to its next generations, and thus keep those rights alive.
+- 97.98.
+While any individual member of a First Nation enjoying an Indigenous right Aboriginal right can take advantage of that right, the right itself belongs to the nation as a whole. - 98.99.
+One necessary corollary to Indigenous Aboriginal rights to culture and language is recognizing their sovereign right to self-government in relation to child and family services.
+This is so because this jurisdiction is essential to the cultural, spiritual, traditional, and linguistic security and survival of each First Nation in the Class. - Furthermore, the right to language and culture includes a right for each nation to pass itson its histories, religions, spiritual practices, customs, and language and culture to its next generations, and thus keep those rights alive.
 In Indigenous societies, communal practices and customs are passed from one generation to the next by means of oral description and actual demonstration.
-As such, to ensure the continuity of Indigenous practices, customs, languages and traditions, a substantive Indigenous right includes the incidental right to teach such a practice, custom and tradition to a younger generation.
-This is how First Nations have ensured the continued existence of their Indigenous societies for millennia.
-This is also how the mass scooping of First Nations children and disconnecting them from their communities has systemically prevented the teaching and passing on of First Nations practices, customs, languages, and traditions.
+As such, to ensure the continuity of Indigenous practices, customs, languages and traditions, a substantive Indigenous Aboriginal right includes the incidental right to teach such a practice, custom and tradition to a younger generation.
+This is how First Nations have ensured the continued existence of their Indigenous societies for millennia. - 101.
+Canada has a constitutional duty not to interfere with these Aboriginal rights, such as by taking First Nations children away from their families, communities, nations, and other purveyors of their nation's history, religions, spiritual practices, customs, and languages.

+99.102.
+This is also how the mass scooping of First Nations children and disconnecting them from their communities has systemically prevented the teaching and passing on of First Nations practices, religions, customs, languages, and traditions.